isomerpages/ura-ilsg-cms/_for-later/Light Forum.md

 Hear from lighting designers and artists as they dive into ideas on sustainability, the future of nightscapes, and the transformative power of lighting and light art to shape the environments we live and work in.<br><br>
 Visitors can also participate in a workshop on 4 June for a hands-on opportunity to light up a small-scale facade model, with the guidance of professional exterior lighting experts.<br><br>

 As an optional add-on, Light Forum participants can also sign up for a walking tour held in partnership with Let’s Go Tour Singapore.
 On this tour, they can hear from experienced guides the inspiration behind thisthis year’s Festival theme, A New Wave, as well as stories behind the light art installations.
-The tour is available to Light Forum participants at a discounted rate of SGD15/pax&nbsp;each.
+The tour is available to Light Forum participants at a discounted rate of SGD15/pax each.
 <br><br>
 Sign up for Light Forum here [hyperlink =&gt; Light Forum registration page].</td></tr></tbody></table>
 <br>